Skip to main content Skip to navigation

 Undergraduate Internship positions available for 2025!

 We have several Undergraduate Internships available for Summer 2025 (yes, we are announcing this early).
-In 2024, we are supporting 8 interns across the western US, and in 2025 we hope to do the same.
+In 2024, we supported a dozen interns across the western US, and in 2025 we hope to support close to the same number.
 We are working with the hemp industry to develop knowledge and tools needed to move that industry forward in Washington State and the Western US.
-The Interns can participate in this effort by pursuing any area of research related to hemp.
-We have funding from a USDA-NIFA grant that is focusing on hemp industry development on tribal lands, and we have particular funding allocated to support Native American student interns.
-We will post official announcements in a couple of months, but feel free to reach out to Dr. Gang if you would like to learn more.

 Why “Cellular Metabolism and Engineering”?